By English Taylor

 Oh, and the coolest part?
 She let me freakin’ keep my Mirena!
 You know, to use as a Christmas tree ornament or turn into a refrigerator magnet.
 (After keeping it in a glass jar that sat on our kitchen counter for about two weeks, my partner gently asked if we could toss it.
 I obliged.)

 Don’t get me wrong: I’m all about gynos.
 I genuinely like mine — she even held my hair back while I puked my guts out all over her pristine exam room.
 But more than anything, I’m all about choices.
 Especially when it comes to things as intimate and important as your health, vagina, and contraception.
 For me, that meant choosing to go off birth control for awhile, and choosing a much less common way of getting care.
 Both make me feel comfortable in my body.

 Bottom line?
 You do you.
 One exception: Just promise me you won’t cut your hair (or anyone else’s) with Barbie scissors.

 Have you ever considered going off of hormonal birth control?
 Would you ever get your IUD taken out at home?
 Why or why not?
 Tell us in a comment below!

 English Taylor is a San Francisco-based women’s health and wellness writer and birth doula.
-Her work has been featured in The Atlantic, Healthline, Refinery29, NYLON, Modern Fertility, and LOLA.
+Her work has been featured in The Atlantic, Healthline, Refinery29, NYLON, and Modern Fertility.
 Follow English and her work on Medium or Instagram.